Motel 6: History

 Unlike the majority of hotel chains, Motel 6 directly owns and operates most of its locations.
 To expand more rapidly outside its traditional Western United States base, the chain started franchising in 1994.
 Accor management also took over motels that had been franchised by other chains.
 Motel 6 began to renovate all bedrooms, sold under-performing locations, and upgraded door locks and other security measures.
 Newer properties, as well as acquisitions, have interior corridors.
-Its competitors include America's Best Value Inn, Days Inn, Econo Lodge, and Super 8 Motels.
+Motel 6's competitors include America's Best Value Inn, Days Inn, Econo Lodge, Knights Inn, Red Roof Inn, Rodeway Inn, Super 8 and Travelodge.
 In 1999, Motel 6 launched Studio 6 Extended Stay, hotels with suites that are designed for longer stays and feature kitchenettes.

 In 2000, Motel 6 went international by opening its first location outside the U.S. in Burlington, Ontario, Canada.
 Then, in 2002, Motel 6 celebrated its 40th anniversary at its first location in Santa Barbara, California.

 In 2006, Accor and Motel 6 invested more than $6 million in properties to help rebuild New Orleans and Gulfport following Hurricane Katrina.
 One of the Motel 6 co-founders, William Becker, died of a heart attack at the age of 85 the next year.

 The company was sold by Accor to The Blackstone Group in 2012 for $1.9 billion.
 Blackstone announced that Motel 6 would be operated on a stand-alone basis.

 On April 24, 2018, the American Customer Satisfaction Index published a study of America's most popular hotel chains, placing G6 Hospitality's Motel 6 at the bottom of the category for the second year in a row.

 As of August 2022, the most expensive motel in the entire Motel 6 chain was the first one in Santa Barbara, California.
 It had charged $6 per night before taxes for a room when it first opened in 1962.
 Sixty years later, during the late summer of 2022, the first Motel 6 was reportedly charging $426 per night for a room, before taxes.

 In September 2024, Indian hospitality chain Oyo Rooms agreed to buy Motel 6 and Studio 6 in an all-cash deal worth $525 million.